Kevin Y L

 Cluster Coordinator (Comparative Public Law)

-Kevin YL Tan specializes in Constitutional and Administrative Law, International Law and International Human Rights.
+Kevin YL Tan specialises in Constitutional and Administrative Law, the Singapore Legal System, Singapore Legal History, International Law and International Human Rights.
 He graduated with an LLB (Hons) from the Faculty of Law at the National University of Singapore and holds an LLM and JSD from the Yale Law School.
-He currently holds Adjunct Professorships at the Faculty of Law, National University of Singapore (NUS) as well as at the S Rajaratnam School of International Studies, Nanyang Technological University (NTU) where he teaches constitutional law, international law and international human rights.
+He is currently Adjunct Professor at the Faculty of Law, National University of Singapore (NUS) and Senior Fellow at the S Rajaratnam School of International Studies, Nanyang Technological University (NTU).

 FULL BIOGRAPHY